Suchit210Jadhav/A-star-algorithm/README.md

   1. Python
   2. matplotlib https://matplotlib.org/users/installing.html

-This program takes nodes as input which are in Cartesian coordinate system, edges with weight and start & goal nodes.
+This program takes nodes as input which are in Cartesian coordinate system, edges with weight (directed) and start & goal nodes.
 The heuristic function calculates the euclidean distance between current node and goal node.

 Output displays the given nodes/vertices, edges, g(n) of encountered nodes, open list of nodes with their f(n), closed/visited list, path and cost of the solution.